Address: 4521 Centerville Hwy Snellville, GA 30039

 - Click here to view and print the Volunteer Release Form.

-- Read the Volunteer Release Form, sign it and bring it with you October 21st!
+- Bring a COMPLETED Volunteer Release Form with you October 21st!

 Please note: All volunteers must be 14 or older to participate in this service project.